Simul-LLM: A Framework for Exploring High-Quality Simultaneous Translation with Large Language Models: Adapting NMT LLMs to SimulMT

 Existing LLMs that have been fine-tuned for classical NMT may have the potential to be employed directly for SimulMT inference.
 This can be desirable under circumstances where a single deployed model is preferable to multiple, specialized models (e.g. avoiding fine-tuning costs for multiple models).
 However, exactly how to adapt such models is unclear in practice given the differences between prompts during NMT fine-tuning (full-sentence availability) and SimulMT inference (incremental source availability).
 This is especially problematic when engaging with short \textit{wait-k} schemes and similar low-lagging schedules, where minimal source context is available during early translation steps.

 To intuit why this is an issue, suppose that an NMT LLM is accustomed to receiving the entire source sequence $\textbf{x}$ before outputting a word or token $\textbf{y}_1$.
 If engaging in a low-lagging \textit{wait-k} where $|\textbf{x}| >> k$, then the output $\textbf{y}_1$ can now only be based on source context up to $\textbf{x}_k$.
-Assuming the NMT LLM would typically rely on some source context $\textbf{x}_i$ where $i > k$, then it is missing what should be critical information in its translation decision.
+Assuming the NMT LLM would typically rely on some source context $\textbf{x}_i$ where $i > k$, then critical information is missing from its translation decision.
 We have conducted preliminary quantitative studies on this front by employing the proposed Simul-LLM framework, and these results are presented in Section \ref{sec:results}.